-- 5. At this point, a decision as to whether the child has SEND will be made in conjunction with the SENDCO.
+- 5. At this point, a decision as to whether the child has SEN will be made in conjunction with the SENCo.
 The child or young person (CYP) is now described as being at 'SEN Support'.
 They will appear as Code K on our school census.
 If required, we can seek advice from the local SEND Hub manager to clarify our decision.
-This will be undertaken by the SENDCO. - 6.
-Our SENDCO will maintain a list of pupils who have been identified as having SEND on our SEN list.
-The up to date SEND Register can be found on ScholarPack.
-Any documents including Support Plans, Reports, Communications, EHCPs etc will be stored on Edukey.
+This will be undertaken by the SENCo. - 6.
+The SENCo will maintain a list of pupils who have been identified as having SEN on our SEN list.
+This list along with all electronic pupil SEN records are accessible to all class teachers and senior leaders in the SEN Folder.
+Anyone accessing this list must treat the content in confidence and in line with General Data Protection Act 2018 and Protection Regulations 2017 (GDPR).
+It is the responsibility of the class teacher to look regularly at the content for their pupils for any updates but they will be notified by the SENCo or Admin Team via email when new information is added.
+Individual Provision Maps, Individual Provision Tracking Sheets, At a Glance documents, SEN Chronology of Support documents and notes on communications with children or parents need to be updated by class teachers regularly (no longer than termly).
+The SENCo will also ensure that EHCPs and annual reviews are up to date and available in the folder.